 The Henry Crown Sports Pavilion, an athletic facility on campus, is available for a fee.
 Students can also run or exercise on their own around campus.
 Basketball and tennis courts are at various locations on campus and there is a beautiful jogging path along Lake Michigan, just a few hundred feet from the residence hall.

 Will I be able to attend religious services?

 There are many religious centers on campus for multiple denominations.
 Upon arrival, students may request contact information for these centers.
 Time is available on the weekends so that students may attend services.

 Who made this website?

-This website was created by the 2019 cherubs during the last week of the program.
+This website was created by the students during the last week of the program.

 Send an email to the program director, Prof. Roger Boye, at firstname.lastname@example.org.